The Renewable Maryland Project

 Maryland can achieve a prosperous, renewable, and healthy energy future at lower cost than pursuing business-as-usual with fossil fuels.
 It has plentiful renewable energy resources to do so.
 It is a recipe for healthy prosperity that will save Marylanders between $1.3 billion and $7.3 billion a year (2011 dollars) in energy costs in 2050, even after making provisions for (i) assistance for low income households to pay no more than 6 percent of income on energy bills, (ii) proactive investments in communities now dependent on fossil-fuel-related jobs, and (iii) new job creation in underserved areas.

-Visit the Prosperous, Renewable Maryland resource page to learn more and to download the full report.
+Visit the Prosperous, Renewable Maryland resource page to learn more, download the full report, and order the paperback book copy of the report.

 (December 9, 2016)